FAQs - General

 You can read more about the difference between a building quote and estimate here.

-Before you start any building or construction work, you need to apply for a Construction Certificate (CC) (MILEHAM does this on behalf of our Clients).
-This certificate is applied for after you have received DA or CDC approval.
+Not to be confused with an Occupation Certificate (see below), a Construction Certificate (CC) must be attained before you start construction on your project.
+This certificate is applied for after you have received your DA or CDC approval.
 It essentially confirms that the construction plans and development specifications are consistent with your approved plans, and that they comply with the Building Code of Australia.

 To obtain your Construction Certificate, you should budget: